Adansonia - Baobab: Planting and Growing

 The baobab tree in a few words

-- Some baobabs can live up to 6,000 years, making this genus one of the oldest and most resilient on Earth.
+• Some baobabs can live up to 6,000 years, making this genus one of the oldest and most resilient on Earth.

-When we talk about the botanical genus Adansonia, we’re actually referring to true rock stars of the plant world.
-Baobabs are somewhat the Mick Jagger of flora, with impressive longevity and a stage presence that leaves no one indifferent.
+When we talk about the botanical genus Adansonia, we’re actually referring to the true rock stars of the plant world.
+Baobabs are somewhat the Mick Jagger of the flora, with impressive longevity and a stage presence that leaves no one indifferent.
 Native mainly to Africa and Madagascar, these trees are the very symbol of resilience.
-They can store up to 120,000 litres of water in their trunk, a real reserve for lean times.
+They can store up to 120,000 litres of water in their trunk, a real reserve for lean days.
 A water tower on roots!

 Botany and description